rillonline/writing/kearsarge/kearsarge.md

 I leaned over the table and spoke very softly.
 "Kearsarge received death threats.
 I don't know from whom.
 I'm trying to find out.
-Now I have received a threat.
+Now I have received one myself.
 Whoever is sending them wants me to quit investigating.
 Have you heard anything about messages from outside the Pharaoh Star System?"